anan44/it-starts-with-clojure/materials/5-requests-for-data/1-http-requests.md

 [clj-http "3.10.0"]
 ```

-Clojure is rather heavily leaning to backwards compatibility,
+Clojure ecosystem is rather heavily leaning to backwards compatibility,
 so there is a very good chance that our codes are going to work with newer versions as well.
-But for reason you will run into weird bugs that you cannot explain,
+But for some reason you will run into weird bugs that you cannot explain,
 try using the exact same versions as I am using here.

 In order to use this library,